Goldielockz30/saas-blueprint/scripts/setup-local-blueprint/setup-local-blueprint.md

 ---

-- Copies the full boilerplate repo into a new folder (you choose the name)
+- Copies the full SaaS Blueprint repo into a new folder (you choose the name)
 - Removes the Git history so you're not tied to the original repo
 - Initializes a fresh Git project
 - Copies `.env.example` to `.env` for quick configuration